jade5638/waverider_generator/README.md

 - cadquery
 - scipy
 - matplotlib

+Optional:
-- (optional) a LaTex distribution such as MiKTex (refer to previous section)
+- a LaTex distribution such as MiKTex (refer to previous section)

 # License
 MIT License